casperkaae/parmesan/README.rst

 -----------
 Parmesan is work in progress, inputs, contributions and bug reports are very welcome.

-The library was developed by
+The library is developed by
     * Casper Kaae Sønderby
     * Søren Kaae Sønderby
     * Lars Maaløe